Narrating an audiobook: 7 things authors should know

 7. The job is tiring, but rewarding.

 For inexperienced narrators like me, audio studios budget about three hours of recording for every finished hour (my audiobook is about 9.5 hours long).
-Even with breaks, it takes a lot of focus to read with expression for three- to four-hour sessions, standing most of the time.
+Even with breaks, it takes a lot of focus to read with expression for three- to four-hour sessions, standing all the while.
 (Some studios give narrators the option of sitting, but standing helps keep the diaphragm open.)

 To my surprise, I was not given the opportunity to listen to the full audiobook before the final edits.
-(I’m guessing this is standard practice to avoid unnecessary retakes, especially with first-time narrators, who may not like the sound of their own voice.)
+(I assume this is standard practice to avoid unnecessary retakes, especially with first-time narrators, who may not like the sound of their own voice.)

-Nevertheless, I enjoyed the experience.
-Narrating allowed me to express the thoughts I’d written in my own voice, and convey the right tone for musical and scientific terms, as well as non-English words in travel scenes.
-Even with the right pronunciation, I don’t think a professional narrator would have understood their significance in the same way.
+Even so, I enjoyed the experience.
+Narrating allowed me to express the thoughts I’d written in my own voice and convey the right tone for musical and scientific terms, as well as non-English words in travel scenes.
+I’m not sure a professional narrator would have understood their significance in the same way.

 Wired for Music is available as a hardcover, e-book and audiobook (paperback to be released in Fall 2023)